denafiroozi/DF/_pages/about.md

  <p style="margin-bottom:0.3cm;">    </p>

-<p>If you are interested in my reseach area and wish to pursue graduate studies under my supervision, you may send me your CV via email. </p>
+<p>If you are interested in my reseach area and wish to pursue graduate studies under my supervision, you may send me your CV and transcripts via email. </p>

 </body>